What Is Pine Needle Tea? Answered

 The tea is aromatic with a subtle piney, resinous, and astringent taste.
 It has undertones akin to peppermint tea and very slight citrus notes, like hoppy beer.
 The color is transparent with a slightly green hue.

-The best time to forage is in early spring, when you can easily smell the fragrant pine sap and collect young, light green needles.
+Experts will tell you that the best time to forage is in early spring when you can easily smell the fragrant pine sap and collect young, light green needles.
 You can also go in the winter, but you won’t find young needles.
-Teas made from older pine needles tend to have a stronger and bitter taste.
+Teas made from older pine needles tend to have a stronger and more bitter taste.

 The first and most important step of foraging is identifying the tree.
-Next, ensure the area didn’t get treated with chemicals or pesticides.
+Next, you should ensure the area doesn’t get treated with chemicals or pesticides.
 You can harvest pollutant-free pine needles by foraging further away from roadways and farmer’s fields.

 • Alpha-Pinene